rockettheme/docs/Docs/wordpress/themes/cygnet/theteam.md

 ---
 title: Cygnet: Recreating the Demo - The Team Page
 description: Your Guide to Recreating Elements of the Cygnet Demo for WordPress
-breadcrumb: /wordpress:WordPress/!themes:Templates/cygnet:Cygnet
+breadcrumb: /wordpress:WordPress/!themes:Themes/cygnet:Cygnet

 ---

 Introduction
 -----

-The **The Team** example page demonstrates how you can create a beautiful page with the Cygnet template.
+The **The Team** example page demonstrates how you can create a beautiful page with the Cygnet theme.
 Here is some information to help you replicate this page as it appears in the demo.

 Theme Override Options
 -----